AntonMu/TrainYourOwnYOLO/README.md

     └─── Data
     └─── Utils
     ```
-    If you want to use a different folder layout (not recommended) you will have to specify your paths as command line arguments.
+    If you use a different name such as e.g. `TrainYourOwnYOLO-master` you will have to specify the correct paths as command line arguments in every function call.

     Don't use spaces in folder names, i.e. don't use a folder name like this `my folder` but instead use `my_folder`.